Chapter 5. COM Servers

 server.

-The COM SCM calls a server’s DllGetClassObject
+The COM SCM calls a server’s DllGetClassObject function when it requires a class object

 exposed by the server.
 The server should return the requested

-, on the specified class object, rclsid
+interface, riid, on the specified class object, rclsid.

-API, COM asks each inproc server in your process whether COM should
+When you call the CoFreeUnusedLibraries API, COM asks each inproc server in your process whether COM should

-return value means that the server permits COM to
+unload the DLL by calling the DllCanUnloadNow function.
+An S_OK return value means that the server permits COM to

 unload the server.
-An S_FALSE
+An S_FALSE return value indicates that

 the server is busy and COM cannot unload it.